-- Management of recreation programs in a manner which ensures protection of the natural resources base in accordance with Article XIV of the New York State Constitution, Adirondack and Catskill State Land Master Plans, Environmental Conservation Law and the GUMP/EIS. - Offer recreational opportunities for leisure time enjoyment for the people of the state.
+- Manage recreation programs to ensure protection of the natural resources base in accordance with Article XIV of the New York State Constitution, Adirondack and Catskill Park State Land Master Plans, Environmental Conservation Law and the GUMP/EIS. - Offer recreational opportunities for leisure time enjoyment for the people of the State.

-- Ensure that revenues equal operating costs for that portion of the program covered by user fees. - Manage the program to enhance economic benefits to local communities and the state.
+- Ensure that revenues equal operating costs for that portion of the program covered by user fees. - Manage the program to enhance economic benefits to local communities and the State.